tsackton/taelgar/Things/Artifacts of Power/Cloak of Rainbows.md

 %% whereabouts needs work; would also be good to collate information from history and and other information onto this page%%

-The Cloak of Rainbows is a multi-colored shimmering cloak, made of the threads of sunset woven by the [[Cloudspinner]], and enchanted with powerful magic to shield the wearer from the sight and power of the Divine.
+![[rainbow-cloak-v2.jpg|right|300]]The Cloak of Rainbows is a multi-colored shimmering cloak, made of the threads of sunset woven by the [[Cloudspinner]], and enchanted with powerful magic to shield the wearer from the sight and power of the Divine.
+The colors change with the light and the sun, shifting darker or lighter seemingly with the whims of fate.

 [[Cintra]] believed [[Agata]] was searching for it, and had heard it was supposedly created by [[Apollyon]], but the truth is more complicated.
 The history of the Cloak of Rainbows is intimately connected with the history of the [[People of the Rainbow]].
 It was originally a gift to allow these orcs to live free of [[Thark]]'s gaze.
 It was stolen by [[Apollyon]], and then lost, and [[Letter from Govir|rediscovered]] by the Dunmari in the years before the Great War, only to be lost again during the Great War.